All Treatments Performed by Dr. Raffi Dishakjian, phlebologist (Vein Specialist Doctor)

 Each patient requires an individualized treatment strategy based on his or her unique circumstances.
 A systematic approach to evaluation and assessment helps guide a vein doctor workup the eventual treatment plan.

-At Nu Vela, evaluation and assessment begins with Dr. Dishakjian, phlebologist and cosmetic surgeon, taking note of your medical history and collecting information related to your specifics of venous disease, including family history, predisposing factors (such as clotting disorders), symptom onset, and information about previous treatments.
+At Nu Vela, evaluation and assessment begins with Dr. Dishakjian, who takes notes of your medical history and collects information related to your specifics of venous disease, including family history, predisposing factors (such as clotting disorders), symptom onset, and information about previous treatments.
 In conjunction with this history, Dr. Dishakjian may perform a physical examination of your venous system and suggest an Ultrasound test to collect essential and detailed information regarding your venous anatomy and function.
 Based on the assessment, the doctor will then discuss vein treatment options, necessity, cost, insurance coverage, side effects, and carefully coordinate an appropriate and customized treatment program to meet your specific needs and restore proper circulation and optimal vein health and appearance.
-It should be mentioned that most insurance plans, including Medicare, cover varicose vein treatments once the medical necessity is established.
+It should be mentioned that most insurance plans, including Medicare, cover the treatment of varicose veins, once the medical necessity is established.
 Note that the cost of Ultrasound test is not included in free consulation; however, three quarters of what you pay is reimbursable as payment towards varicose vein treatment.

 THE DOCTOR ON ABC EYEWITNESS NEWS